SheepTester-forks/curricular-analytics-exploration/README.md

 **check_uploaded.py** checks every curriculum and degree plan on Curricular Analytics to check that they uploaded properly.
 Uploading curricula too quickly sometimes prevents them from being processed correctly, and so there can be missing courses or terms.

+**cms-replace-file.js** is a script to help with replacing large HTML files on the UCSD CMS.

+**college_ges.py** outputs `college_ges.csv` and `reports/output/college-ge-units-fragment.html`.
+It determines the number of additional units each college adds to a major's degree plan through its general education requirements.
+This is used to generate the [_Additional Units from College-Specific General Education Requirements_](https://educationalinnovation.ucsd.edu/ca-views/college-ge-units.html) report.

 **common_prereqs.py** outputs `common_prereqs.txt`.
 We decided that `SOCI- UD METHODOLOGY` and `TDHD XXX` should have hardcoded prerequisites even though they aren't specific course codes because all of the course options share the same prereqs.
 I wanted to see whether other subjects or their upper division electives also share many prereqs in common.

 **compare-curricula.py** outputs `comparisons.txt`.
 It lists differences between department-type courses in college academic plans for each major.
 It can also identify whether a college differs from all the other colleges.
 It counts how often a college deviates from the others and determines that Marshall tends to deviate the least, so it is the best candidate for basing a curriculum off of.